On the Residual Effective Potential within Global One-Dimensional Quantum Gravity: Discussion

 \section{Discussion}

-We have presented the quantum mechanical point of view on the Global One--Dimensional supposition within Quantum General Relativity studied previously by the author in terms of quantum field theory \cite{g0,g1,g2,g3,g4,g5,g6}.
-The obtained model bases on the effective potential (\ref{eff}) being a simple algebraic sum of three fundamental constituents - geometric, cosmological, and material, with nontrivial change in potential behavior with respect to the entrance model that was the Wheeler--DeWitt theory (\ref{wdw}) We have concentrated our attention on studying the elementary case, that we have called \emph{residual approximation of the effective potential}, that on some conventional level $h\rightarrow r$ can be identified with the attractive Newton gravitation or the repulsive Coulomb electrostatics.
-Studying of this case allowed to conclude that in the case of matter fields absence, in the Global One--Dimensional model of Quantum Gravity, the maximally symmetric 3-dimensional Einstein manifolds are crucial for the residual case.
-Finally, we have found some solutions of the Quantum Gravity model in the residual approximation.
+In this paper we have discussed the quantum mechanical model of quantum gravity arising from the global one--dimensional conjecture within quantum general relativity considered recently by the author \cite{glinka1}.
+This model straightforwardly bases on the ef\/fective potential (\ref{eff}) being a simple algebraic sum of three fundamental energetic constituents - ''geometric'', ''cosmological'', and ''material'', with nontrivial change in potential behavior with respect to the initial model that was the Wheeler--DeWitt quantum geometrodynamics (\ref{wdw}).
+The relation between the models is established by change of both the dif\/ferential operator and the potential.

+We have considered the analytical form of the ef\/fective potential, and concentrated an especial attention on the physical conclusions following from the \emph{residual ef\/fective potential}, which on some well-established conventional level is directly identif\/ied with the attractive Newton's gravitation or the repulsive Coulomb's electrostatics.
+Studying of this special case allowed to conclude that in the case of Matter f\/ields's energy absence, in the global one--dimensional model of quantum gravity, the maximally symmetric three-dimensional Einstein manifolds are the characteristic embeddings for the residual ef\/fective potential.
+F\/inally, we have found some solutions of the model of quantum gravity in the residual approximation.